Raphael-Boichot/Inject-pictures-in-your-Game-Boy-Camera-saves/README.md

 # Summary

 - The Game Boy Camera uses two series of Checksum to protect its own data : one for scores (minigames and counter for images) and one for controlling the vector state and prevent any erased or transfered image to be recovered by byte attack (as data still exist in memory slots).
-This means that when you play Gameboy Camera, you play with the rules.
+This means that when you play with a Gameboy Camera, you play with the rules.
 That may explain the scarcity, even the total absence of cheat codes for the Camera.
 The beast is robust !
 - Scores of minigames are stored in address range 0x010C5-0x010CC and repeated at range 0x0119E-0x011A5.
 Second range seems to be an echo only, as modifying the first range is enough to get an effect, but also to destroy the whole coherency of the checksum system in case of error.
 Second range is not a backup ;
 - Image counters are stored in range address range 0x010BB-0x010C4 and repeated at range 0x01194-0x0119D.
 Same remark concerning the first range as the checksum is common with minigame scores ;
 - Scores and image counters are stored in decimal format (when red in hexadecimal editor) by batch of two digits, least significant batch of two digits first ;
 - Scores and image counters increment and decrement at the same time two checksum "bytes" at address 0x010D7-0x10D8, repeated at address 0x011B0-0x011B1 ;
 - Left byte of the checksum  (low address) seems to be equal to 47 + sum(left value of digits + right value of digits) by batch of two "bytes" from 0x010C5 to 0x010CC.
-I'm not 100% sure of the rule as I saw some exceptions ;
+I'm not 100% sure of the rule as I saw some slight deviation for high numbers ;
 - Right byte of the checksum  (high address) seems to be equal to 63 - sum(left value of digits - right value of digits) by batch of two "bytes" from 0x010C5 to 0x010CC.
-I'm not 100% sure of the rule as I saw some exceptions ;
+I'm not 100% sure of the rule either for the same reasons ;
 - The vector states (0x011D7 to 0x011F4) seem to have their own independant checksum bytes at adresses 0x011D5-0x11D6, repeated at 0x011FA-0x011FB ;
 - left byte of the checksum (low address) seems to be equal to 11 + sum(image number in the vector state + 1, FF excluded) ;
 - calculation of the right byte of the checksum  (high address) is not understood to me for the moment.
-It is the sum or difference of something, but what ?
+It seems to be the simple sum or difference of vector state values, but I did not catch completely the logical behind ;
-- I suppose that all of this (obfusctation + checksums) was implemented as some Game Genie or other cheating hardware counter measure as it is twisted as hell ;
+- I suppose that all of this (obfusctation + multiple checksums with diffrent rules) was implemented as some Game Genie or other cheating hardware counter measure as it is twisted as hell ;
-- On the contrary, the data corresponding to picture tiles stored in camera are not protected by any way ;
+- On the contrary, the data corresponding to picture tiles stored in memory slots of camera are not protected by any way ;
-- Getting the scores in memory is enough to unlock image B album, there is no other byte modified ;
+- Setting the scores in memory with the correct checksum is enough to unlock image B album, there is no other trick necessary ;
 - Good new, Pocket Camera and Game Boy Camera seems to have the exact same save structure.
 They are fully intercompatibles.
 - I suppose that some additionnal work would be necessary to make a proper dedicated cheating tool but hey, I propose here custom saves that makes the job !

 # Pimp your save with minigame scores you will never get !

 Based on those checksum rules and brute force attack (I used both, I must admit) plus some pain, I was able to make 2 saves with everything unlocked (all images of B album), in bonus the images of the Corocoro comics for pocket camera.
 See the "Pimp your save" folder.
-There is also an hidden easter egg into the two saves that some clever nerds on Game Boy Camera Discord have soon discovered.
+There is also an hidden easter egg into the two saves that some clever nerds on Game Boy Camera Club Discord have soon discovered.

 ![Scores you will never get in real](https://github.com/Raphael-Boichot/Inject-pictures-in-your-Game-Boy-Camera-saves/blob/main/Pictures/Scores%20you%20will%20never%20get%20in%20real.jpg)